Some Of the Reasons You May Need a Dental Filling

 What Is a Dental Filling?

 Over 90% of Australians have been affected by dental cavities at some point in their lives.
 Your teeth can develop tiny holes called dental cavities.
-Numerous things, such as bacterial infections, food, the mouth’s genetic make-up, and poor oral hygiene, might result in developing these holes.
+Cavities can develop due to bacteria, food, genetics, and poor oral hygiene, all of which affect overall oral health.

 Dental fillings can be compared to a patch of asphalt on the road that is your mouth.
 If roads are not adequately sealed, cracks that form over time may become potholes.
-To prevent them from getting worse and gathering trash and organic materials that could affect the structural integrity of the pavement, those cracks and potholes need to be filled with cement.
+Cracks and potholes should be filled with cement to prevent further damage and debris buildup that can weaken pavement integrity.

 You can use the same principle while maintaining your teeth’s health.
 Teeth may suffer traumatic injuries from blunt force trauma or cavities from neglecting oral and dental hygiene.